 When does the game come out?

-Star Citizen (persisent multiplayer universe) is anticipated to be completed in 2017.
-Squadron 42’s first episode should be released in late 2016.
+Star Citizen (persisent multiplayer universe) is anticipated to have the core gameplay functionality complete in 2021 or 2022.
+Squadron 42’s first episode should be released in 2021.
 Cloud Imperium Games has had a bad history of not meeting set dates so they have stopped publishing specific dates that are too far out to be accurate.
 Ultimately, the game will be complete when it is complete.
 It’s a massive undertaking and a lot of people consider Star Citizen and Squadron 42 to be the most ambitious game development endeavour of all time.

 - Arena Commander – Provides players with an arena-style gameplay where they can participate in various forms of PvP dogfighting, racing, and some PvE cooperative gameplay.
 Rental Equipment Credits (REC) are earned in the “Spectrum Match” area of Arena Commander and are used to rent ship components and even a nice assortment of ships can be rented.